kensanata/just-halberds/Halberts.md

 on the ground.
 War is terrible.
 Most of the time it's about avoiding the fight.

-> Example: Brunhilde has 10 strength, 6 dexterity, 9 endurance, and
+> Example: Brunhilde has Strength 10, Dexterity 6, Endurance 9, and
 > Fighting-1.
 She tries to reach the farm, but two goblins are hot on
 > her tail, with Damage-3, Endurance-1, Life-5, Attack-5, Hit-9,
 > Escape-4.
 She turns to fight.
 First round: Berta rolls 6 and hits